ThwCorbin/toms-site/src/posts/tags-scheme.md

 layout: layouts/post.njk
 ---

 I use [11ty's collections](https://www.11ty.io/docs/collections/ 'Eleventy static site generator documentation for collections') `tags` to organise my blog content.
-In each blog post's front matter, I assign values for the `tags` key.
+In each blog post's front matter, I assign values to the `tags` key.
 All blog entries have a `tags` key of "post," and I break out posts into three different letterbox `tags`: article, note, and card.

 <!END clip>